kendallroth/cs2-city-stats/README.md

 - All the lovely people who worked on similar mods for Cities Skylines 1!
 - For all their help with questions about modding/ECS: Krzychu1245, T. D. W. ♥
 - For their contributions to localization: Baka-gourd
+- For all those who have helped with localization!